saintedlama/passport-local-mongoose/README.md

 You're free to define your User how you like.
 Passport-Local Mongoose will add a username, hash and salt field to store the username, the hashed password and the salt value.

-Additionally Passport-Local Mongoose adds some methods to your Schema.
+Additionally, Passport-Local Mongoose adds some methods to your Schema.
 See the [API Documentation](https://github.com/saintedlama/passport-local-mongoose#api-documentation) section for more details.

 ### Configure Passport/Passport-Local